 In London St. Pancras International, The Meeting Place statue was created by Paul Day who can be contacted directly through email@example.com.
 The John Betjeman statue was created by Martin Jennings who can be contacted through Pete Woronkowicz, Licensing Executive at DACS either on 020 7553 9068 / firstname.lastname@example.org.

 Event spaces in our stations are managed by Space and People and all event-related filming is facilitated by them on our behalf.

 Occasionally.
 Filming or photography on operational railway track is heavily dependent on location and usually requires a bare minimum of 4 weeks notice, as more time is often required.
 Staff members would be required to provide safe access for which charges will apply for both recces and filming.
 Restrictions on crew numbers, equipment and lighting will apply.

 Track Visitor Permits (TVPs) must be arranged by Network Rail in advance upon receipt of a completed TVP application per person visiting the track.
 Additional administration charges may apply.
 Accessing track without permission is an offence, and offenders will be prosecuted.

-You need to inform our Asset Protection team, please see our dedicated page for further information.
+You may need to inform our Asset Protection team, please refer to our filming nearby page.

-The hotel and the station's forecourt are managed by the St. Pancras Renaissance hotel.
-Permission must be sought from the hotel directly where separate fees will apply.
+The station's forecourt (excluding the steps down to Pancras Road) is managed by the St. Pancras Renaissance hotel.
+Permission must be obtained from the hotel directly where separate fees will apply.

-St Pancras Grand Brasserie and Champagne Bar are owned and managed by Searcys who will advise directly on filming and photography requests.
-Separate location fees apply.
-Visit their website for more information.
-The highly reflective stainless steel construction of the Champagne Bar means lights must be screened to avoid dazzling train drivers.
+Both the St. Pancras Grand Brasserie and the Champagne Bar are owned and managed by Searcys who can advise you on filming and photography requests where separate location fees will apply.
+The highly reflective stainless steel construction of the Champagne Bar and close proximity to platforms means lights must be screened to avoid dazzling train drivers.